flosse/clean-architecture-with-rust/README.md

 ## Example Szenario

-The main purpose of this example is to discuss the architecture not the application szenario itself.
+The main purpose of this example is to discuss the architecture, not the application szenario itself.
-So let's implement a simple application that manages some `Item`s which hold some data.
-For simplicity the data itself is just a `title` and nothing else.
+Nevertheless, the code represents a real-world application that helps self-employed people organize their lives.

+### User Stories

+> *As a* self-employed person,
+> *I want to* be able to write down spontaneous thoughts,
+> *so that* I can find them again at a central point